necula01/jax/jax/experimental/mini_jax/README.md

       return y + x * 4 + z
     return inner(x * 3)
 ```
-the resulting JAXPR is essentially `x * 3 + x * 4 + x * 2` (tracing through
+the resulting JAXPR is essentially `x * 3 + x * 4 + x * 2` (tracers are passed
-variable assignments, function calls, and lexical closures).
-In particular,
+transparently through variable assignments, function calls, and lexical closures).
-in this form of tracing, all the function calls are inlined.
+In particular, in this form of tracing, all the function calls are inlined.
 Loops and
 control flow are also inlined:
 ```
   def func1(x):